DataDog/integrations-core/docs/developer/tutorials/snmp/profiles.md

 This script requires a list of ASN1 MIB files as input argument, and copies to the clipboard a list of metrics that can be used to create a profile.

 #### Options

-`-f, --filter-path-oids` is an option to provide the path to a yaml file to be used as a filter to exclude some nodes within a MIB.
+`-f, --filter-path-oids` is an option to provide the path to a YAML file to be used as a filter to exclude some nodes within a MIB.

 For example:

 ```yaml
 RFC1213-MIB:
 - system